The product manager’s guide to the care and feeding of humans

 There’s a story that sticks with me about how to treat people, and it’s a reminder to be humble.
 I was working on a TV show in Hollywood, and one day I didn’t have something ready for the director.
 I got yelled at for a good 5 minutes.
 Truth be told, it was a dumb mistake on my part, but I’ll never forget how small I felt that day.
 Fast forward a number of years, and I was on an American TV show called Glee.
 In between takes, the director needed an actor on set.
 He didn’t yell and say, “Get them here now!”
 Instead, he calmly said into his walkie talkie, “Could we please invite Lea Michele to the stage?”
 It was a little thing, really, but it’s also always stuck with me.
 Even at the highest levels, you have an opportunity to be humble — and kind — in your words and actions.
-As my old boss at Intuit Brad Smith liked to say, “People will forget what you did, but they’ll always remember how you made them feel.”
+My old boss at Intuit Brad Smith liked using the quote, “People will forget what you did, but they’ll always remember how you made them feel.”

 Let’s start by defining glory.
 Some define it as market success, or money, others by solo efforts or random acts of genius.
 Since this talk about the people, the glory here revolves around them.